Mon to Fri:

 Warning Signs

-Strange smells, popping noises from the storage tank, or pilot light problems can signal it’s time for servicing or replacement.
+Strange smells, popping noises from the storage tank, or problems with the pilot light can signal that it needs servicing or replacement.
 You might also notice inconsistent heating or a drop in water pressure.

 Ventilation Matters